 Constipation in dogs is marked by the inability to pass a bowel movement for more than 24 hours.
-Most dogs produce feces at least once a day; many of them have bowel movements that correspond to the number of daily feedings.
-Hard, dry stools that resemble pebbles in texture is also a common sign of constipation dogs, also known as concretion.
-Aside from the clear signs of constipation, a dog may also experience one or more of the following symptoms.
+Most dogs produce faeces at least once in a day.
+Many of them have bowel movements that correspond to the number of daily feedings.
+Hard, dry stools that resemble pebbles in texture is also a common sign of constipation in dogs, also known as concretion.
+Besides from the clear signs of constipation, a dog may also experience one or more of the following symptoms.

 - Signs of pain while attempting a bowel movement, hunched posture, tense abdomen, cry of distress.

 - Blood in the stool, or passing blood without a stool, vomiting, lethargy.

 - Some dogs will have a tense, painful abdomen and cry or growl if you press on their stomach or lower back if they are suffering from constipation.
 Dog fails to produce a bowel movement within 48 to 72 hours from the previous bowel movement.

 Foods that can help out dogs suffering from constipation

 - Canned pumpkin: To help a dog with constipation, you can try feeding them pumpkin, which is high in fiber and water content.
 You can use either fresh pureed pumpkin or canned pumpkin, but be sure to avoid purees and pie fillings with added sugar, as these often contain a compound that is toxic to dogs.

 - Milk: Like humans, many dogs are lactose intolerant.
 However, a small bowl of milk can act as a laxative for canines in a crisis.

 - Olive or Coconut Oil: A natural fruit, vegetable, or mineral oil can help lubricate stool for dogs suffering from constipation.